dotnet/docs/docs/framework/wpf/security-wpf.md

 ## Web Browsing Software Security Settings
  The security settings on your computer determine the access that any Web browsing software is granted.
 Web browsing software includes any application or component that uses the [WinINet](https://go.microsoft.com/fwlink/?LinkId=179379) or [UrlMon](https://go.microsoft.com/fwlink/?LinkId=179383) APIs, including Internet Explorer and PresentationHost.exe.

- [!INCLUDE[TLA2#tla_iegeneric](../../../includes/tla2sharptla-iegeneric-md.md)] provides a mechanism by which you can configure the functionality that is allowed to be executed by or from [!INCLUDE[TLA2#tla_iegeneric](../../../includes/tla2sharptla-iegeneric-md.md)], including the following:
+ Internet Explorer provides a mechanism by which you can configure the functionality that is allowed to be executed by or from Internet Explorer, including the following:

 - .NET Framework-reliant components